cbarbu/multilingualShinyApp/README.md

 UpdateMissingTranslation() # to check for missing translations and update 'translation.json', offers direct editing in vim UpdateTranslation() # to update 'translation.bin' after manual changes to 'translation.json'

-To use in an other app, just copy this folder in then in app.R or server.R add:
+To use in an other app, just copy 'translationFunctions.R' in a 'translation' folder or the app.
+Then, in app.R or server.R add:

-    source("myFolderTranslation/translationFunctions.R",chdir=TRUE)
+    source(file.path("translation","translationFunctions.R",chdir=TRUE)

 and at the beginning of 'shinyServer(function(input,output)){' add :